smdrozdov/saddle_free_newton/README.md

 In 2014 Dauphin et al. introduced and proved a novel method, that they called "Saddle-free Newton" [1].
 It is designed to overcome saddle points of arbitrary function.

-Though this method is proven powerful (See figure 4 in chapter 7 in [1]), a public implementation does not exist.
+Though this method is proven powerful both empirically (See figure 4 in chapter 7 in [1]) and theoretically, a public implementation does not exist.
 This package is an attempt to fill this gap.

 References: